DAPM-Thesis/dapm-thesis/README.md

 </settings>

 ```
-Make sure to replace with your username and token.
+Make sure to replace with your token.

 10. To push a new build to jitpack, you have to use a tag.
 Run the following:
 ```
 git tag v1.0.0